 - Expose students to work method and techniques in handling equipment and machinery that may not be available in their institutions.

-- SIWES provides students with an opportunity to apply their knowledge in real work situations thereby bridging the gap between theory and practice.
+- Provides students with an opportunity to apply their knowledge in actual work situations, bridging the gap between theory and practice.

-- Enlist and strengthens Employers involvement in the entire educational process and prepare students for employment after graduation.
+- Enlist and strengthen employers’ involvement in the entire educational process and prepare students for employment after graduation.

-If you want to determine your level of preparedness for the SIWES 2019 programme, then this very post section is for you.
+If you want to determine your level of preparedness for the programme this year, then this very post section is for you.

-You’re about to know some specific signs that shows or determine if you’re actually ready in securing possible SIWES placement and will eventually get your desired grade and performances in the programme.
+You’re about to know the signs that show or determine if you’re actually ready to secure possible placement and will eventually get your desired grade and performances in your training.

-You’ll also know some costly mistakes you really have to avoid in order to prevent problems.
+You’ll also get to know some costly mistakes you really have to avoid in order to prevent problems.

-Finally, you’ll also get to know some important questions you’ve to sincerely answer by yourself before, during and after your industrial training in Nigeria.
+Finally, you’ll know some important questions you’ve to sincerely answer by yourself before, during and after your industrial training in Nigeria.

-Are you really ready to explore the other part of life such as: working in an organization with your colleagues, abiding by the firm’s rules and regulations, experiencing and handling the labour market in general?
+Are you really ready to explore the other part of life, such as working in an organization with your colleagues, abiding by the company’s rules and regulations, experiencing and handling the labour market?

 Are you ready to learn and contribute to the various sectors in the country?